Skip to Main Content

 Veterinary Surgery

-We offer a wide range of surgical procedures for cats and dogs at our Santa Cruz clinic, using stringent surgical protocols.
+The veterinary surgeons in our Capitola clinic offer a wide range of surgical procedures for cats and dogs, using stringent surgical protocols.

 Post-operative monitoring and pain management are our priorities following surgery.
-Your vet will also provide thorough instructions for at-home care.
+Your vet will also provide detailed instructions for at-home care.

 Surgical Procedures

-At Companion Animal Hospital, we are able to perform medical and emergency surgeries in order to help treat diseases and conditions in pets as well as to repair injuries sustained through trauma.
+At Santa Cruz Veterinary Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

-Our Santa Cruz vets routinely perform the following elective and non-elective surgeries:
+Our Capitola vets routinely perform the following elective and non-elective surgeries:

 • Spaying & Neutering

-When spaying or neutering a dog or cat, we surgically sterilize them in order to prevent disease and provide them with an extended life expectancy.
+When we spay or neuter a cat or dog, we surgically sterilize them to prevent unwanted births, disease and provide them with an extended life expectancy.

-Cats and dogs can develop masses associated with the skin.
+Cats and dogs can develop masses in their skin.
 Masses can also grow inside a body cavity and can be serious or life-threatening.

 • Foreign Body